overzero-git/DriveDroid-fix-Magisk-module/README.md

+Important Reminder: I have heard rumors that some individuals are trying to make money by distributing this module.
+It made me very upset.
+Please note that this software distributing under GPL V3 (except provided .APK) and any commercial activity with this is not allowed!
+If you paid money for it, then you were deceived, the module is completely free!

 Magisk module fixing DriveDroid on new android devices.
 Based on this script https://gist.github.com/mmtrt/5dfbd2559ea988dfbe56277347ac6c96
 This module tested on Xiaomi Mi Note 10 lite.
 You can replace service.sh in this module with your own modified script.